12 Best Waterfalls in Utah, From Local Favorites to Hidden Gems

 5. Bells Canyon Waterfall

-Need To Know There is little shade on the trail, so be sure to either get an early start or bring enough water and sunblock
+- Need to Know: There is little shade on the trail, so start early, and bring plenty of water and sun protection.

 The hike to Bells Canyon Waterfall is one of the most scenic hikes in Utah.
 Since the trail doesn’t offer much shade, this is one waterfall hike you’ll want to get an early start for.
 Bells Canyon Reservoir is just about half a mile into the trail, and it’s a great spot to sit for a spell and take in the views.
 The trail to the waterfall is well-marked, and before you know it, you’ll be standing in front of this majestic 40-foot waterfall.